Minetz/demAi/README.md

 # demAi
- A streamlit community Cloud app to understand personality traits and political orientation
+ A streamlit Community Cloud app using GPT to help understand the relation between personality traits and political preferences.